Bra Band Ouchie Fix, (or, 'How to keep your bra band from riding up to your armpits!')

 Here's how your hem will look on the outside.

 Now we'll do the top edge that will later join your bra.
 Same as before, if using one layer, just fold the edge like a little half-inch hem and stitch around it.
-If using two layers, stitch them together first, trim the edge, and THEN fold it up and stitch around it.
+If using two layers, you can simply stitch them together, trim the edge, and it'll work to sew directly to your bra band.

-Now we're going to match your tube to the bottom of your bra band Overlap it, and stitch around it from the outside of your bra.
+Now we're going to match your tube to the bottom of your bra band.
+Overlap the the bra band's lower edge over the upper edge of your tube , and stitch around it from the outside of your bra.
 Note: It helps if you have marked off your tube into fourths by putting a pin into the seam of the tube, then one directly across on the other side of the tube, then one halfway between them on either side.

 Do the same with your bra band, marking center back, center front, and halfway between each at the sides.
-This just makes sure the tube and bra band are matching up evenly, without stretching either one out of shape when you're sewing.
-You're only going to barely lay the bra band over the tube, just covering the folded over 'upper hem' area of the tube with the bottom edge of the bra band, as seen at left.
+This just makes sure the tube and bra band are matching up evenly, without stretching either one out of shape too much when you're sewing.
+Remember, you're only going to barely lay the bra band over the tube, just covering the 'upper hem' area of the tube with the bottom edge of the bra band, as seen at left.
+If you have a 'free arm' sewing machine, part of the tube can go under the sewing machine arm, as seen here.
+If your sewing machine bed is just one big flat surface, you can still do it, just go slower and try not to stretch it out of shape as you work it around.

-I prefer to hook the back of the bra at the center loops and stitch the tube closed across it.
-It's very thick, so I put a plastic Jean-A-Ma-Jig under the back of the presser foot to level it so that it'll sew easier.
+I prefer to hook the back of the bra at the middle set of hooks and stitch the tube closed across it.
+(Hook it wherever your bra best fits you without being too tight.)
+It's very thick when you get to the bra hook area, so I put a plastic Jean-A-Ma-Jig under the back of the presser foot to level it so that it'll sew easier when starting up on the thick part.
 If you don't have one, push a piece or two of cardboard back there.
-If you want to leave your hooked area adjustable, just don't sew the tube to it under the hook area.
+If you want to leave your hooked area adjustable, just don't sew the tube to it under the hook area at all, you can leave it unsewn there for a couple inches.

 There you have it, a finished bra-tube that will keep your bra band OUT of your scars.

 Bet you think I've missed something here, right?
 Here's another 'AHA' moment for you. :^) I'm smiling as I write this, because it was a real 'find' for me.
-Did you know that from seam to seam across the back of your bra, it's generally always so elastic that your bra band can stretch enough that you can step into the 'neck' of your closed bra and pull your bra up by the straps all the way up over your hips and slide your arms right in?
-It's like you're putting on a girdle, that just happens to have arm loops.
-WAY easier and FASTER than putting your bra on backwards with your bra cups weighted down with your silicone breast forms, hooking it together, then having your breast forms around on your hips as you struggle and pull to get the bra turned around your body, then fight it to get it into place.
+Did you know that from seam to seam, across the back of your bra, it generally has elastic so that your bra band can stretch enough to let you step into the 'neck' of your closed bra and pull your bra up by the straps all the way up over your hips and keep pulling it up while sliding your arms in?
+It's the same as what you do when you're putting on a one-piece swimsuit.

 Once you try this a time or two, you will NEVER want to put on an open bra gain!
-My hips are WAY bigger than my bra band size, (I mean WAAAY bigger, ahem...) and I still have bras that I've used for over 3 years, without the stretch being lost one bit from this.
+My hips are WAY bigger than my bra band size, (I mean WAAAY bigger, ahem...) and I still have bras that I've used for over 3 years, without the stretch being lost one bit from doing this.
 It's ever so much more graceful to put on OR take off your bra this way.
 No, I am NOT kidding.
 Go on, go rip off your clothes and try it right now, even before you make your tube, you'll see. :^) No, really, go on...
 I won't laugh...
+I'll just sit here and check my email....

-Here's a little tip though...if you have any problem doing this, just put your undies on first, before your bra.
-Seems obvious maybe...they just help the elastic glide over your hips faster.
-Then, pull them down a bit and pull your 'bra-tube' down over your tummy.
+Here's a little tip though...if you have any problem pulling up your bra (with or without the tube added) up over your hips, just put your undies on first, before your bra.
+Seems obvious maybe...but I thought I'd mention it.
+Undies just help the bra band elastic glide over your hips faster than over bare skin.
+Then, pull the undies down a bit and pull the lower edge of your 'bra-tube' down over your abdomen.
 The 'dull' side of the fabric will grab on to your skin and stay there when you pull your undies back up over the bottom of it.
-I've never had the bra-tube ride up, but then I usually wear slacks or jeans.
+I've never had the bra-tube ride up, but then, I usually wear slacks or jeans.
 If you wear a dress all day, bending and twisting to reach for things, your mileage may vary.

 There, wasn't that easier than you thought? :^)